Naqareh: Azerbaijan

-In Azerbaijan there is a kind of kettledrum that is called ghosha-naqara.
-Ghosha means "pair".
+In Azerbaijan there is a kind of kettledrum that is called goshanaghara (qoşanağara).
+Gosha (qoşa) means "pair".

 Turkey

 In Turkey, this word is pronounced nakkare and refers to small kettledrums beaten with the hands or two sticks.
 Kös, or giant kettledrums played on horseback, are a separate instrument.
 These drums and the davul or cylindrical drum were used in Ottoman mehter music.

 Uzbekistan

 In Uzbekistan the kettledrum is called naqara or nagora.
 Dulnaqara: a large kettledrum that gives a low and loud sound (i.e. "tum").
 Reznaqara is a small kettledrum that gives a high and loud sound (i.e. "tak").
 Koshnaqara is a small-paired kettledrum, a pair of clay pots with goatskin tops.

 Europe

 1417 A.D.
 German miniature, with nakers being played, far left.

 Kettledrums were adopted in Europe during the 13th century Crusades, following contact with Saracen musicians who played the drums.
 The Arabic term naqqara became French nacaires, the Italian naccheroni and the English nakers.
 The instrument spread rapidly, reaching England in the 14th century; the nacaire was, according to Froissart and the Chronicles of Jean de Joinville, among the instruments used at the entry of Edward III into Calais in 1347.
 The instrument is very visible in European artwork and iconography of the period, before fading from view in the 17th century.

 As the Grove Dictionary of Music describes them:

 They were more or less hemispherical, 15-25cm in diameter, frequently with snares and usually played in pairs, suspended in front of the player.
 They were usually played with drumsticks, mainly for martial purposes but also in chamber music, dance and processional music and probably for accompanying songs.

 Kettledrums in Europe today are called tympani or timpani, descended from the imported naqareh.